 Let's say you sell customer service software to small and medium-sized businesses.
 Your online academy should offer courses focused on how to deliver good customer service.
 The content you create should be created for small and medium business owners as well as the customer service agents they employ.

-Or maybe you sell marketing automation software.
-Then you should create a marketing automation academy and offer courses focused specifically on this segment of marketing.
-Make a course about marketing and sales funnels, discuss the topic of email marketing in detail, social media management or teach course participants how to segment leads.
+Or maybe you sell call center software.
+Then you can create a customer service academy and offer courses focused specifically on this segment.
+Make a course about customer service and sales funnels.
 There are really many topics you can cover.

 As you can see, the scheme is really simple: when creating an academy, you focus on topics that directly relate to the product or service you offer.

 Remember, however, that an online academy is not meant to be a pushy advertisement of the software you sell.
 You can use screenshots from the tool as examples or even better – give course participants free access to your solution, but the content cannot be focused on it.